clement-deltel/dotfiles/apps/products.md

 # Software Development <!-- omit in toc -->

-Here is a list of fully developed products that could be interesting to build an application.
+Here is a list of products that could be interesting to use to build an application.

 ## Table of Contents <!-- omit in toc -->